luckyhyosun/fullstackopen/README.md

 // ✅ fetches all documents from the collection const allNotes = await Note.find({})
 ```
 Becasue <code>Note</code> is the model (class/object), not an individual document.
 The model does not have a <code>.save()</code> method, which only exists on document instances, because it’s about saving a single record.
-But <code>.find()</code> exists on the model, because it operates on the whole collection, not a single document
+But <code>.find()</code> exists on the model, because it operates on the whole collection, not a single document.
 ```js
 const Note = mongoose.model('Note', noteSchema)